Tillamook Coast Life Blog

 Hoffman Center for the Arts, Manzanita

-The Hoffman Center hosts both day and weekend classes throughout the summer.
+The Hoffman Center in Manzanita hosts both day and weekend classes throughout the summer.
 Some classes are for adults only, others are for families.
 In August, the center hosts a week-long art day camp for youth.
 Check the Hoffman Center’s website for their 2017 calendar of events.

 Set in a beautiful historic building at the top of the hill in Nehalem, the North County Recreation District has a swimming pool and newly remodeled theatre.
-The NCRD offers drop in daycare during the summer months and boasts an art, science and theatre camp every summer.
+The NCRD offers drop-in daycare during the summer months and boasts an art, science and theatre camp every summer.

 NCRD Mudd Nick Art Camp

 Three one-week sessions are held for you to choose from, as each child is limited to one week of attendance.
 Children entering grades first through fifth are welcome with a maximum capacity of 20 attendees each week.

 The Forest to the Sea Science Camp is held in early summer.
 Taught by Peter Walczak, this camp provides a fascinating glimpse into the forest and sea in a perfect location.

 NCRD Mudd Nick Theatre Camp